 Measure the wall that bears the fixtures.
 Subtract 1/8 inch from the width and height.
-Install a 60-tooth carbide-tipped ATB blade on a table saw.
+Install a 60-tooth carbide-tipped wood-cutting blade on a table saw to ensure clean cuts.

-Put on safety glasses, hearing protection and a dust mask and cut 3/8-inch MDF particleboard to the dimension you arrived at, using the table saw.
-Subtracting 1/8 inch from the wall's width and height prevents the MDF from binding during installation.
+Put on safety glasses, hearing protection and a mask or respirator and cut the cement board to the dimension you arrived at, using the table saw.
+Subtracting 1/8 inch from the wall's width and height prevents the cement board from binding during installation.

 Take the measurements for fixtures.
-Use an appropriate-size hole saw and drill/driver to cut holes in the MDF for the fixtures.
+Use an appropriate-size hole saw and drill/driver to cut holes in the cement board for the fixtures.

-Apply panel adhesive to the MDF panel.
-Press the MDF panel in place, fitting it over the fixtures.
+Apply panel adhesive to the cement board.
+Press it in place, fitting it over the fixtures.
 Measure an adjacent wall, subtract 1/8 inch, cut, glue and place panels on this wall the same way you did the fixture wall.
 Then repeat on the remaining walls.

 Step 7: Cut Laminate Sheets